At IFLS we are Inspiring and Facilitating Library Success

 our board of trustees

 The IFLS trustees are appointed by the 10 participating county boards.
 Trustees can be county board supervisors or citizens designees; either type can serve unlimited three-year terms.
 Each county is represented by 1-3 trustees, based on county population.
 Trustees meet six times each year on the fourth Wednesday of the month.
-All meetings are open to the public and most are held in the IFLS conference room.
-Click here for more information.
+All meetings are open to the public and are held virtually or at one of our member libraries.

 Media Inquiries